code-star/sbt-azure-functions-plugin/README.md

 ## Releasing
 To release a new version:
 * Get a [bintray](https://bintray.com) account and make sure you're a member of the [`code-star`](https://bintray.com/code-star) organization.
+* Set your credentials - you can use `sbt bintrayChangeCredentials`, but when run from the interactive sbt prompt you will not see the requests for username and password.
+So blindly first type your username, press enter, then paste your API key and press enter again.

+    (found a workaround that shows the prompt again: add to build.sbt: `ThisBuild / useSuperShell := false`)
+* reload to make new settings known to sbt
 * Run `sbt publish`